syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ## Clear form data

-You can clear the form field data by calling the `clearFormData` method.
+The `clearFormData` method clears all the form field data in the PDF document.
+The optional `pageNumber` parameter can be used to clear the form field data in a specific page.
+By default, the `pageNumber` parameter is 0.
 Refer to the following code example.
-The `pageNumber` parameter can be used to clear the form field data in a aparticular page.
-By default, the `pageNumber` argument is 0 by which all the form fields in the odf document wil be cleared.

 {% tabs %}
-{% highlight dart hl_lines="15 16 17 18" %}
+{% highlight dart hl_lines="16 26" %}

 final PdfViewerController _pdfViewerController = PdfViewerController();